 How to create segments based on levels

 Your customers current member level will be displayed on contact cards which means that you can create segments based on levels for your marketing activities.
-Read more on how to setup segments in Voyado here.
+Read more on how to setup segments in Engage here.

 Triggers for automations

-Voyado will trigger up- and downgrades automatically through automations.
-Exactly how this would be set up for your Member levels, will be decided together with your team at Voaydo.
+Engage will trigger up- and downgrades automatically through automations.
+Exactly how this would be set up for your member levels, will be decided together with your team at Voyado.